PvP2Max/pvp2max-photobooth/README.md

 # Photobooth

 Front-desk and photographer workflow for capturing shots, removing backgrounds via the bgremover API, previewing curated backgrounds, and emailing the composed images.
+BoothOS now scopes data by business + event with per-event access keys.
 Canonical documentation and changelog live in `../docs/photobooth`.

 ## Quick start